 All members of our staff, volunteers and governors will know how to identify children who may be being harmed and then how to respond to a child who discloses abuse, or where others raise concerns about them.
 Our staff will be familiar with procedures to be followed.

-At xxxx Academy we understand that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
+At Rainbow Forge Primary Academy we understand that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
 Staff who regularly come into contact with children are aware of the DfE guidance What to do if you're worried a child is being abused

 Our staff recognise the difference between concerns about a child and a child in immediate danger.